myConsciousness/myConsciousness/README.md

 > These documents I deployed on atprotodart.com will be automatically mapped to my package objects and endpoints in the near future

 atprotodart.com/docs/lexicon...

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2023-12-16T03:08:15.755Z
->
-> I have also added an easily accessible menu to the atprotodart.com navigation bar

----
 <!-- MY-BSKY_TIMELINE:END -->